oskarth/experiments.oskarth.com/content/unix02.md

    0x30a <main+6>:      sub    $0x20,%esp
 ```

+We use the `/4i` format to interpret the content of the four
+addresses, starting at `$eip`, as instructions.
+There are no
+guardrails here - GDB doesn't care if you read memory that represents,
+say, a number as an instruction.

-`$eip` is a register that's called an *(extend) instruction
+`$eip` is a register that's called an *(extended) instruction
 pointer*.
 This tells us where we are executing right now.
-The format
-we are using interprets the next 4 words in memory as
-instructions.
-There are no guardrails here - you have to be careful
-about if you are casting an int to a char*, or if you read addresses
-as instructions, etc. Sometimes you get an error message from GDB, but
-far from all the time.
+These four

-These four instructions are called the *function prologue*.
-What does
+instructions are called the *function prologue*.
+What does the stack
-the stack look like after we perform these instructions?
+look like after we perform these instructions?

 Let's do it one by one using GDB's `stepi` function.
 After `push %ebp`
 this is the stack: